benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 #### The Argument for Open Plan Work Spaces
 To get this [big ball of mud rolling][1], I'll quote from an article titled: [Productivity Hacks: The Open Plan Office][2].

-_"I have always insisted on having an open plan office.
+_I have always insisted on having an open plan office.
 It makes things so much easier when you can simply get up and walk over to a colleague if you need to discuss something.
-Ideas flow a lot more freely..."_
+Ideas flow a lot more freely..._

 I couldn't agree more!
 Unwanted distractions and careless ad-hoc interruptions are a sure-fire method of boosting productivity.
 Actively prohibiting [flow][5] is a small price to pay for such productivity gains.
 Oh, unless he literally means to chop his productivity down with rough and indiscriminately blows?
 Hmm.